Federal Tax Authority says packs can be electronically tracked to verify that excise tax due has been paid

 The FTA urged tobacco suppliers to comply with the scheme to avoid penalties, which may include suspending their business operations until full compliance is achieved.

-The system facilitates inspections and control at customs checkpoints and local markets to prevent the sale of smuggled and non-tax compliant products, as well as to combat commercial fraud.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The system facilitates inspections and control at customs checkpoints and local markets to prevent the sale of smuggled and non-tax compliant products, as well as to combat commercial fraud.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.